madneal/gshark/README.md

 ## Wechat

 If you would like to join wechat group, you can add my wechat `mmadneal` with the message `gshark`.
+But I would strongly suggest you to raise a issue diretcly instead of just asking in wechat.

 ## License